Maren Morris Plays Her Music for Newborn Baby

 "I think I'm on this tour just to hold a baby between 9:30 and 11 [p.m.]," Hurd joked to ET earlier this month, adding, "This kid's gonna grow up on a bus.
 He's probably going to be so sick of music by the time that he's six or seven years old.
 He's just going to want to be a math major or something."

-Time will tell what the future holds for baby Hayes, but one thing is for certain and that is he is definitely a musical baby!
+Time will tell what the future holds for baby Hayes, but one thing is for certain -- he is definitely a musical baby!

 For more on Maren Morris and Ryan Hurd's relationship, watch the video below: